Cromer Lifeboat Station: History

 In the early days of the station, the lifeboats were kept outdoors on the east jetty.
 From 1804, a privately operated service was funded by subscription, which was administered by a local committee, led by Lord Suffield, the third baron of Gunton Hall.
-Other dignitaries on the committee included George Wyndham of Cromer Hall, Thomas Mickleburgh, a local merchant, Joseph Gurney, a Cromer draper, and grocer Benjamin Rust.
+Other committee members included George Wyndham of Cromer Hall, Thomas Mickleburgh, a local merchant, Joseph Gurney, a Cromer draper, and grocer Benjamin Rust.

 In 1823, management of the station was taken over by the Norfolk Shipwreck Association (NSA), who became responsible for lifeboat stations between and Gt.
 Yarmouth.
 This continued until 1857, until the NSA fell into financial troubles, with the lifeboats in a declining state of repair.
 At a meeting of the NSA on 21 November 1857, it was decided that the whole operation of the NSA be transferred to the management of the RNLI.
 This was formally agreed at a meeting of the RNLI committee of management on Thursday 3 December 1857.

 The NSA had built a lifeboat house at Cromer, which once stood some 100 yards from the high-water mark, close to where the Inshore lifeboat station now stands.
 The RNLI altered and renovated this station at a cost of £46-2s-7d, but by the mid-1860s, this station had outlived its usefulness and a new boathouse was planned.

 The new site was on the east gangway, and work started on the new station in 1867.
 The new boathouse project also included building an extension to the sea walls, and a slipway across the top of the beach.
 The work cost £476-4s-0d and was carried out by a local builder by the name of E. Simmons.
 The cost of the station was met by Benjamin Bond Cabbell, who also provided a new lifeboat for the station, costing £306.
-The lifeboat, a 34-foot Self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and oars, was duly named Benjamin Bond Cabbell.
+The lifeboat, a 34-foot self-righting 'Pulling and Sailing (P&S) lifeboat, one with sails and oars, was duly named Benjamin Bond Cabbell.

+In 1883, the Benjamin Bond Cabbell was unable to make progress whilst attempting to get away to the aid of the schooner Alpha.
+The schooner was driven ashore, with the crew of five rescue by the Rocket Brigade.
+The Benjamin Bond Cabbell was abandoned on the shore, the crew dissatisfied with the boat and its lack of power (oars).
+Subsequent meetings and discussions brought about the arrival of a new lifeboat, a 14-oared non-self-righting lifeboat, based on the designs of their old North Country lifeboat, which was in use up to 1858.
+The new boat, later to be known as a Cromer-class lifeboat, was again named Benjamin Bond Cabbell (ON 12).